anzbert/Midi_Mute_and_Route/README.md

 ## Example Template

-A routing example template is available in this repo.
+A routing example template is available in Github Repo here: https://github.com/anzbert/Midi_Mute_and_Route

 Just copy the content of MidiMuteTemplate.zip to your Maschine folder.
 For example on the Maschine Plus SD card that would be:

 /Native Instruments/Maschine 2/